 Within two years, Villarreal turned a campus that, in her words, “needed a lot of love,” into an A-rated school where students are thriving.

 And Villarreal is not alone.
-Since beginning the 5-year Holdsworth Partnership in 2017, 75 district and school leaders in PSJA have completed the Center’s two-year programs to build stronger leaders.
+Since beginning the multi-year Holdsworth Partnership in 2017, 75 district and school leaders in PSJA have completed the Center’s two-year programs to build stronger leaders.
 Those stronger leaders have made a huge impact on the district’s 30,000 students, the vast majority from low-income families.

 In a historic showing this year, 17 of the district’s 42 schools earned an A rating under the state’s accountability system, and the district earned an A overall.